net.http

 get_filename(→ str | None)

-Return a filename from a HTTP Content-Disposition header.
+Return a filename from an HTTP Content-Disposition header.

 Attributes